Top 10 Monuments of Love in the World: Valentine's day Special

 Built by George C Boldt for his wife Louise, the Boldt castle is a gorgeous castle that screams overwhelming love and affection.
 Unfortunately, Louise passed away four years before this grand castle was to be gifted to her.
 The big plans that Boldt had for the castle were shattered and he vowed never to return to the island again.
 The castle is now used as a wedding venue.

 4. The Petit Trianon, France

-Built between 1762 and 1768, this palace is a marvelous landmark in the complex of the grand Palace of Versailles.
-King Louis XV wanted to gift this lovely chateau to his mistress Madam de Pampadour.
-Alas his dream was to be unfulfilled as she died much before the completion of the chateau.
-Thereafter, King Louis XVI gifted it to his 19 year old queen Marie Antoinette who used it as her secret getaway.
+Built between 1762 and 1768, this palace is a marvelous landmark in the complex of the Grand Palace of Versailles.
+King Louis XV wanted to gift this lovely chateau to his mistress Madame de Pampadour.
+Alas, his dream was to be unfulfilled as she died much before the completion of the chateau.
+Thereafter, King Louis XVI gifted it to his 19-year-old queen Marie Antoinette who used it as her secret getaway.

 5. Swallow’s Nest Castle, Ukraine

 The first structure that was built in place of the current building was called ‘Castle of Love’.
 Although the roots of this building are obscure, this castle has been said to be made out of a nobleman’s beautiful honeymoon experience at the same spot.
 Overlooking the Black Sea, this is an impressive fortress that enjoys an enviably romantic location.
 So here are a few unusual honeymoon Destinations for you to enjoy.